To submit an article online, and to check the status of your submission, you need to have an account with LIBER Quarterly

 Publications are accepted in the following sections:

 Abstracts should clearly explain the most important aspects of the paper.
 These include the objectives of the work (what is it about, why is it important?), a historical situation of the problem (what other approaches have been tried, what was the common knowledge at the start of your project?), a description of the methodology followed for obtaining your results, and finally a brief summary of the results obtained.
+Do not include citations to references in the abstract, since this is intended to be available as stand-alone information about the paper.

 Give minimum 3 and maximum 5 keywords, separated by a semicolon (“;”).
 Example: